andrese52/EDNAtran/README.md

 Contents

-This repository contains part of the [scripts](/scripts) that allowed to validate all the [231 e-probes](/results/eprobes/AF70-80.fasta) associated with aflatoxin production in AF70.
+This repository contains some [scripts](/scripts) that allowed to validate all the [231 e-probes](/results/eprobes/AF70-80.fasta) associated with aflatoxin production in AF70.
 There are multiple steps associated with the design of e-probes.
 In this case, all the methodology is explained in our manuscript.

 To start replicating the results of our manuscript first clone the repository as follows: